eclipse-archived/ceylon-lang.org/documentation/1.2/ide/install.md

 ## Java 7 requirement

-The Eclipse platform must itself be executing on Java 7.
+The Eclipse platform must itself be executing on Java 7 or 8.
 Ceylon IDE is not compatible with Java 6 or earlier.

 - Mac OS users _must_ make Java 7 the default virtual machine using the